PITC

 Conclusion:

 Becoming a practical nurse is a rewarding career choice.
-LPNs provide essential care to patients and have good job prospects.
+PNs provide essential care to patients and have good job prospects.
 If you are interested in a career in healthcare, becoming a practical nurse is a great option.

 Additional Resources: